 The spiritual quest is what gives life meaning.
 Nothing else does.
 Like many people, maybe most, I used to think love was going to do the trick: if only I could find the perfect relationship everything would be great.
 At different times in my life I've thought I could fill the empty longing inside me with sex, money, the perfect career, travel and adventure.
 All the usual suspects except kids.
 I always knew having a family wasn't for me.
 But no. I can't get meaning from outside.
 Meaning is inside.
 It doesn't exist out there.
 It doesn't exist.
 It's in 5-space along with all the other important things that don't exist, like love.
 I have to find meaning inside myself.
 It's true the spiritual quest is about love.
 It's making progress with love.
 If I see I'm becoming a better human being over the course of months and years, that's profoundly satisfying.
 My life is meaningful.
 If I keep making the same mistakes, doing the same old crap, slowly getting older and less healthy, treating everyone just as badly, then life is meaningless.
-I have to work to get better at being human if I wanting meaning, satisfaction, richness in my life.
+I have to work to get better at being human if I want meaning, satisfaction, and richness in life.
 Better at being a human, not at being a holy man or a saint.
 Meditation is ongoing work aimed at making me a better human being.
-My love Leela is the personification of the spiritual quest.
-She bodilessly embodies it as the nondualistic face of love as play.
+My love Leela is the personification of the spiritual quest, the nondualistic face of god as creative play.

 Sanity.
 Creative work is whatever it takes to make me a better human.
 A sense that life has meaning is a basic element of sanity.
 Insanity is life lived in meaninglessness, unhinged from what's real.
 A life lived in the dreary realm of mental noise.

 Instead of in the world, which is pretty fucking awesome.